 Parents are encouraged to discuss problems or complaints with the teacher or the appropriate administrator at any time.
-Parents and students with complaints that cannot be resolved to their satisfaction should be directed to the campus principal.
-The formal complaint process provides parents and students with an opportunity to be heard up to the highest level of management if they are dissatisfied with a principal's response.
+Parents and students with complaints that cannot be resolved to their satisfaction should be directed to the dean of student services.
+The formal complaint process provides parents and students with an opportunity to be heard up to the highest level of management if they are dissatisfied with a dean's response.